sdytr/linat/README.md

 #### ``map`` and ``foldl`` [&#x219F;](#table-of-contents)

-Recurly's API is XML-based, so parsed results have the following:
+iNat's API is XML-based, so parsed results have the following:
  * a tag
  * attributes
  * contents (which may itself contain nested tag/attrs/contents)